D-Kats/CASHAPP_BLOB_PARSER/README.md

 ## USAGE

-Copy the sqlite db to the folder where the exe file is.
+Copy the sqlite db to the folder where the exe file resides.
 Run the exe.
 A message will appear notifying about the outcome.
-A report.csv file will be created in case everything works fine.
+A report.csv file will be created in case everything worked fine.
 Add the csv to an excel spreadsheet with UTF-8 encoding and set TAB as a delimiter.
 All the timestamps have been converted to UTC timezone.
 In case a key (csv header) is not found in on of the parsed BLOBs, the "KEY NOT FOUND" value will be written in the final csv report.

 ## ERROR